List of Mermaid Melody Pichi Pichi Pitch characters: Marine World

 Noel is the Mermaid Princess of the Arctic Ocean and keeper of the indigo (i.e. 藍色, ai-iro) pearl.
 She loves to read books and is a good friend of Rina.
 She helped Rina escape from the sea monsters, which led to her capture.
-She is calm, gentle, caring, and studious (as she sometimes wears glasses on land later in the second season of the anime).
+She is calm, gentle, caring, and studious.
 She is Caren's twin sister by about a minute at the most.
 Noel cares deeply for Caren, the one that she had always wanted to meet.
 Her idol form is Indigo Pearl Voice.

-In the third volume of the English manga, ai-iro was translated as indigo, but deep blue makes more sense regarding the character's color scheme.
-Some refer to Noel's name as Noelle (the French spelling of the male/female name Noel), but the official English translation as well as the official Japanese romanization uses Noel.